 I spoke on the phone with Dan Lebbin from the Hummingbird Society to find out exactly what the we can do to help (and not harm) God’s good gift of our birdlife, in this case hummingbirds.
 I also wanted to ask if there was any new disease or upswing in reported deaths of these amazing beauties.
 He said no and warned that cats, pesticides and unclean feeders were the greatest threats.
 One claw from a cat can puncture a lung and kill, but yard spraying doses can also kill.
 When I spoke with him I had not seen the Vancouver Sun 5G article yet.

-I personally think it could be 5G that is causing harm to these birds (and honeybees, other pollinators, and insects), so I want to bring awareness.
+Is it possible 5G could be a part of what is causing harm to these birds (and honeybees, other pollinators, and insects)?

 Hundreds Of Birds Dead During 5G Experiment In Netherlands